ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 <dt>--description DESCRIPTION</dt>
 <dd>Description of the segment.
 Required field - input either as a flag or from file.</dd>
 <dt>--rules RULES</dt>
-<dd>Rule array.
+<dd>List of rules that determine if the entity is part of the segment.
 Required field - input either as a flag or from file.</dd>
 <dt>--tags TAGS</dt>
 <dd>Tags associated with the segment.
 Required field - input either as a flag or from file.</dd>
 <dt>--file FILE</dt>